physicsturtle/physicsturtle_old/math/calculus-III/Unit5/lessonL.md

 unit: unit5
 ---

 In this section, we will have a brief discussion of Maxwell's equations of electromagnetism.
 By this time, you are completely equipped to work with these equations in their full vector-calculus formulation.
+This is an essential skill for working through any course in electromagnetism, as well as other parts of physics, including classical and quantum mechanics.

 ### Exercises